abhishekarya1/Hash-Define-myNotes/content/java/more-oop.md

 3. Every class that extends a sealed class must specify one of the three specifiers `sealed`, `final`, or `non-sealed`

 ### permits
-We can omit the `permits` clause form class definition if:
+We can omit the `permits` clause from class definition if:
 - Subclass is in the same file as the sealed class
 - Subclass is a nested class inside sealed class